 Financial Disclosure of Climate Risk

 President Biden in May 2021 issued a “Climate-Related Financial Risk” Executive order that among other things directed his climate staff to develop, within 120 days, “a comprehensive government-wide climate-risk strategy to identify and disclose climate-related financial risk to government programs, assets, and liabilities.
 This strategy will identify the public and private financing needed to reach economy wide net-zero emissions by 2050.”
-While climate groups welcomed the order, they worried that the term of ‘net-zero’ would allow false solutions, such as offsets, be used as examples of minimizing risk, rather than stopping the actual expansion of fossil fuels.
+While climate groups welcomed the order, they worried that the term ‘net-zero’ would allow false solutions, such as offsets, to be used as examples of minimizing risk, rather than stopping the actual expansion of fossil fuels.

 The groups also worried that the Biden administration would primarily study the issue rather than take concrete action, a concern they expressed after the Secretary of Treasury released a follow-up report in October 2021.
-They said the report, “while laying out preliminary steps to make the financial industry more transparent and accountable for their growing climate risks, was a missed opportunity to recommend actions that actually reduce climate risk and limit Wall Street’s toxic investments in the fossil fuels.”
+They said the report, “while laying out preliminary steps to make the financial industry more transparent and accountable for their growing climate risks, was a missed opportunity to recommend actions that actually reduce climate risk and limit Wall Street’s toxic investments in fossil fuels.”

-In contrast, in November 2021 the United Kingdom announced that there will be new requirements for UK financial institutions and companies to publish net zero transition plans that detail how they will decarbonize as the UK moves towards to a net zero economy by 2050.
+In contrast, in November 2021 the United Kingdom announced that there will be new requirements for UK financial institutions and companies to publish net zero transition plans that detail how they will decarbonize as the UK moves towards a net zero economy by 2050.